SJTU-IPADS/SQLSolver/README.md

 java -jar sqlsolver.jar -sql1=<path/to/query1> -sql2=<path/to/query2> -schema=<path/to/schema> [-print] [-output=<path/to/output>]
 ```

-Since SQLSolver uses the parser of [Calcite](https://calcite.apache.org/) to parse SQL queries, please ensure that queries in SQL files satisfy the syntax requirements of Calcite parser.
+Since SQLSolver uses the parser of [Calcite](https://calcite.apache.org/) to parse SQL queries, **please ensure that queries in SQL files satisfy the syntax requirements of Calcite parser**.

 #### Example